aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 ## Loading the Dataset into Postgres

-To efficiently load the provided dataset into your Postgres database, the following code sections illustrate each step of the process:
+To efficiently load the provided dataset into the Postgres database, the following code sections illustrate each step of the process:

-- Dropping Existing Table (if exists):
+- Dropping existing table, if exists:

 ```python
 sql = "DROP TABLE IF EXISTS wikipedia_articles;"